 Why You Need to Love Yourself First

-Before you can truly receive love from others, you have to cultivate it within.
+Before you can fully receive love from others, you must begin cultivating it within yourself.
 Otherwise, relationships can become a rollercoaster of dependency and self-doubt.

 • Avoid Emotional Dependency: If you rely on others to validate you, it can create unbalanced relationships that leave you drained.